tkatyarmal/di-workshop-09-files/README.md

 answer the following questions:

 - **What is JSON?**
+      Stands for Javascript Object Notation - holds data similar to how a database does
 - **What’s it used for?**
+      Transmitting structured data over a network connection
 - **What does it look like?**
+      JSON.parse(myJSON); ????
 - **Where have we seen it before?**
+      Earlier workshop

 Take a look at `shopping-basket.json` and familiarise yourself with it's contents.
 This is JSON data for a shopping cart.
 It is an object with one